-In the middle of the month, our schedules for the following month is released.
+In the middle of the month, our schedules for the following month are released.
 Whenever anything gets put on our line, we have the option to swap, drop, and pick up trips with the computer or with other flight attendants.
 We can trade trips even on the day of, if we wanted to.
 There are turns, two day, 3 day, and occasionally 4 day trips.
 We could have up to 4 flights, or “legs”, per day and our layovers last anywhere between 9-30 hours.
 As far as days off go, you can't just call out.
 You must swap around or rearrange your schedule.
 There aren't really any "sick days" and we can't just take off whenever we want to.

 This job is SUPER flexible.
 There’s something for everybody, and that’s why I love it.
 You make the job work for you.
 For instance, I love seeing the world.
 I’ll pick up and swap into a lot of international trips.
 I also have friends and family spread across the US, so I’ll choose layovers that allow me to see them.
 Other than that, I just bid for the days off I want.
 For others, it’s important to be home.
 Maybe they have a baby or small child.
 They can ask for or swap into turns that allow them to leave in the morning and still be home in the afternoon.
 For those that don’t live at base, “commutable trips” are important.
 They need a late sign in and early release, so they can fly in the morning of their trip and fly back home when they’re finished.
 Others like flying low because they have seconds jobs.
 Yes, being a flight attendant is so flexible and chill that you can do something else on the side!